redhaanggara21/go-jaegar/readme.md

 # GENERAL PURPOSE

-- THIS REPO IS USED FOR EXAMPLE OF IMPLEMENTATION JEAGER TRACING IN GOLANG
+- Implement Jeager Tracing In Golang
-- USING "github.com/uber/jaeger-client-go" LIBRARY
+- Using "github.com/uber/jaeger-client-go" Library

 # HOW TO